 Scandinavian suppliers have warned that climate change is constraining softwood production, raising concerns about the UK’s reliance on imports.
 Ensuring a secure domestic supply may require urgent changes in forest management.

-Industry body the Confederation of Forest Industries UK (Confor) has warned that climate change poses long-term risks to sustainable timber supplies in the UK.
-“If droughts like this become more frequent, we’re looking at slower-growing timber, more disease outbreaks, and potentially shortages of high-quality hardwoods,” noted a Confor spokesperson.
+Industry body the Confederation of Forest Industries UK (Confor) has warned that climate change poses long-term risks to sustainable timber supplies in the UK, especially Scotland.
+A spokesperson noted:

-Earlier this year Confor backed plans to build resilience into forests in Scotland to combat climate change.
-Immediate and long-term priorities over next 10 years include planning to reduce risks, choosing species that will thrive, exchanging knowledge and training, use of AI, eDNA, satellite data and workshops to learn from other countries.
+Confor has backed plans to build resilience into Scottish woodlands to combat climate change.
+Immediate and long-term priorities over next 10 years include reducing risks from the hottest summers, choosing species that will thrive, exchanging knowledge and training, use of AI, eDNA, satellite data and workshops to learn from other countries.

 Should we rethink woodland planting?

 Woodland managers must consider whether to continue planting traditional species or introduce more drought-tolerant varieties, including those from southern Europe.
-According to Forest Research, the scientific agency for trees in Great Britain and an executive agency of the Forestry Commission, forecasts of drier summers and the likelihood of droughts will increase water stress in trees, with southern England facing the highest risk of drought.
+According to Forest Research, the scientific agency for trees in Great Britain, forecasts of drier summers and the likelihood of droughts will increase water stress in trees, with southern England facing the highest risk of drought.

 To counter this, Forest Research proposes planting different species, improving breeding stock, managing vegetation to reduce wildfires, alternative tree thinning methods and increased monitoring and contingency planning.
-Species mixes will provide some insurance against climate change if matched to the site, selecting trees that are resilient to hotter summers.
+Species mixes will provide some insurance against climate change if matched to the site.

-Forestry Commission Scotland is trialling Climate Ready Forestry at Queen Elizabeth Forest Park in Scotland, which it manages for timber production and recreation over its 67,000 hectares of native woodland.
+Forestry Commission Scotland is trialling Climate Ready Forestry at 67,000 hectare Queen Elizabeth Forest Park in Scotland, which it manages for timber production and recreation.
 Planting UK-sourced and grown trees will avoid introducing tree diseases that might survive better in a warmer climate, according to the Woodland Trust.
-It states that evidence demonstrates native species suited to a site are more resilient than natives from different areas.

 Changes to woodland design are also being considered, such as planting in mosaics of habitat to combat vulnerabilities, increasing ground cover to reduce evaporation, and restoring wetlands to retain moisture levels in woodlands.